 What portion of tuition will be paid by the community?

-When you receive a sponsorship letter from your education officer, it will confirm the maximum amount of tuition that will be covered for the term.
+You will receive a sponsorship letter from your education officer that confirms the maximum amount of tuition that will be covered for the term.
 These amounts are usually enough to cover the cost of tuition and other student fees, but depending on your program and its associated costs, the funding you receive may not cover everything.
-It’s important that you start looking into scholarships, bursaries and other forms of financial aid sooner rather than later.
+It is important that you also start looking into scholarships, bursaries and other forms of financial aid sooner rather than later.